 You might also want to consider whether or not the oil is organic.
 A lot of people don’t care about organic labeling, and that is okay.
-There are also many companies that actually provide an organic product or something that is close to organic, but isn't labeled ‘organic' because of the extra cost for this labeling.
+Many companies actually provide an organic product or something that is close to organic but isn't labeled ‘organic' because of the extra cost for this labeling.
 You may have already come across small producers of essential oils or farming goods that are actually organic, but they won’t label it officially because they can’t afford the certification.
 When determining if these essential oils are organic, it is important to verify whether the vendor is the producer of the oil, or are they buying from someone else and this is a second or third-hand operation.

 5 Most Important Essential Oils To Have in Your House:

-1.)
-Lavender Oil – is the ‘Swiss Army Knife' of essential oils.
-You can simply put 2-3 drops of Lavendar Oil in your hand, rub your hands together and take 3 deep inhalations.
+is the ‘Swiss Army Knife' of essential oils.
+You can simply put 2-3 drops of Lavender Oil in your hand, rub your hands together and take 3 deep inhalations.

 Uses of Lavender Oil: